vrom911/vrom911.github.io/blog/2020-09-25-haskell-aliases.md

 #### REPL

-Another common thing I use all the time is the `crepl` command which runs the Haskell REPL (GHCi) with some pre-configured stuff for me.
-I am usually using REPL for debugging some functions, etc. So I want to have the `pretty-simple` package in scope in order to print data types nicely and get more out of the REPL debugging.
-I use `pretty-simple` as it is a neat library that can output any data types in the nice formatted way, which is exactly what I need to visually inspect the data during inspections.
+Another common thing I use all the time is the `crepl` command which runs the Haskell REPL (GHCi) for me with some pre-configured stuff.
+I usually use the REPL for debugging functions, etc. So I want to have the `pretty-simple` package in scope in order to print data types nicely and get more out of the REPL debugging.
+I use `pretty-simple` as it is a neat library that can output any data types in a nicely formatted way, which is exactly what I need to visually inspect the data during inspections.

 In my global `~/.ghc/ghci.conf` config I have the following line: